th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/_index.md

 - check the order of the messages received;

-- Verify that the information in the each system message is accurate.
+- verify that the information in each message system is accurate.

 ## Family